Meaning of Personal Line of Credit

 Following are the type of fees that generally comes with a PLOC:

-- Lenders charge an annual maintenance fee for making available the funds during the draw period.
+- Lenders charge an annual maintenance fee for making funds available during the draw period.
 It could be an annual or monthly fee.

 - There could also be a late payment if the borrower is unable to follow the repayment period deadline.